Color Testing

 The Extension locus is another gene related to color, and determines whether a horse has black “points” as in the bay coat color pattern (the mane, tail, legs and tips of the ears are black).
 The allele responsible for this pattern is designated as E, the capital letter indicating it is dominant.
 The alternative allele, e, is recessive, and when a horse has two copies of this allele, as in ee, the horse lacks black pigment in the extremities, as in chestnut horses.
 For owners of a bay or black horse that want to know if that horse is homozygous for the Extension locus, and thus will always have offspring with black points, a DNA-based test is available.

-Gray is caused by a dominant mutation, therefore a gray horse has at least one copy of the gray gene and must have at least one gray parent.
+Gray is caused by a dominant mutation; therefore, a gray horse has at least one copy of the gray gene and must have at least one gray parent.
 Gray causes a horse to progressively lighten as it ages, regardless of other color genes the horse possesses.
 The ultimate effect is that the horse will become totally white or flea-bitten gray.
 The skin remains black unless the horse has other genes that result in pink skin.
-The test we offer ONLY determines if the horse carries the Gray mutation, it cannot distinguish with confidence whether the horse carries one or two copies of the mutation.
+The test we offer ONLY determines if the horse carries the Gray mutation; it cannot distinguish with confidence whether the horse carries one or two copies of the mutation.
 The test is useful to determine if a horse will turn gray as it ages, or if the horse has such a dilute phenotype that it is difficult to determine if it also has the gray mutation.

 Pearl is a mutation in the SLC45A2 gene, the same gene where the Cream dilution mutation occurs.
 It is a recessive mutation, so horses with only one copy of the mutation show no effect.
 Horses homozygous for Pearl (prl/prl) exhibit a dilute phenotype similar to Champagne.
 Pearl dilution is found primarily in Iberian breeds such as the Andalusian and Lusitano, as well as certain families of Paint and Quarter Horses.

-WHY TEST: Dilute phenotypes such as cremello, perlino, ivory champagne, etc. may be hard to distinguish without testing for the actual mutations present.
+WHY TEST: Dilute phenotypes such as cremello, perlino, ivory champagne, etc., may be hard to distinguish without testing for the actual mutations present.
 For example, a horse carrying one copy of Cream and one copy of Pearl may look like a Cream homozygote, but such a horse is capable of producing a non-dilute foal if the foal inherits only the prl mutation, which has no effect if only one copy is present.

 The Silver Dapple mutation results in a chocolate colored horse that has a lighter mane and tail.
 It is most commonly found in pony breeds and gaited horse breeds such as the Rocky Mountain Horse.
 The mutation requires the presence of at least one E allele to be expressed.
-Therefore genetically black or bay horses alone express it if they carry one or two Z alleles.
+Therefore, genetically black or bay horses alone express it if they carry one or two Z alleles.
 A chestnut horse (ee) may carry a Z allele, but there is no effect on color.
 It is thought that horses homozygous for the Z allele have a whiter mane and tail than the heterozygotes.

 The lab offers testing to determine homozygosity for the Tobiano (spotted) gene.
 Since the tobiano color pattern is valued and is dominant, horses that possess two copies of the gene (homozygous) are of special value to breeders, as ALL their offspring will inherit the tobiano color pattern.
 We no longer perform the serum protein test based on blood types due to its low reliability.
 Instead, Genetic Testing at Gluck is proud to offer the most reliable test for the Tobiano spotting pattern yet developed.
 Dr. Samantha Brooks, a former graduate student at UK's Department of Veterinary Science, discovered an inversion on chromosome 3 that appears to be 100% concordant with the presence of the tobiano pattern.
 This test replaces the former double marker test previously offered.
 Please be advised that Tobiano testing reports will reflect this change.